Stellacore/peridetic/README.md

-Peridetic header files include definitions for two shapes, the WGS84 and GRS80 ellipsoids, which are commonly encountered with GNSS data and modern geodetic activities.
-Other and custom ellipsoids are easily created and can be supplied to these transformations.
+Peridetic header files include definitions for two shapes, the WGS84 and GRS80 ellipsoids, which are commonly encountered with GNSS data and modern geographic data uses.
+Other standard and/or entirely custom ellipsoids are easily created and can be used directly with the transformation functions (TODO - ref peri::model namespace).

-The transformations offer the WGS84 as a default ellipsoid so that they are out-of-box compatible with most modern GNSS data.
+The transformations offer the WGS84 as a default ellipsoid so that transformations are out-of-box compatible with most modern GNSS data.
-Note that, in practical terms, the WGS84 ellipsoid is the essentially same shape as the GRS80 ellipsoid (within 0.1[mm] at the North pole).
+Note that, in applications terms, the WGS84 ellipsoid is, for virtually all practical purposes, simply a different way of specifying the same shape as does the GRS80 ellipsoid (to within 0.1[mm] at the North pole).

 ### Peridetic - Software Considerations <a id=Software-Considerations></a>

-This Peridetic project (in it's simplest form, is a pair of public/private C++ header files) provides the two most useful geodetic transformations that provide high accuracy and precision results and fast runtime performance within this operational domain.
+At it's core, this Peridetic project comprises two source code header files:

+* peridetic.h -- public interface (includes periDetail.h)

+* periDetail.h -- implementation (inline functions) code

 #### Software Environment